Bo Peep (Toy Story)

-Bo Peep is a fictional character appearing in the Disney—Pixar Toy Story franchise.
+Bo Peep is a fictional character appearing in the Disney–Pixar Toy Story franchise.
 The character is primarily voiced by Annie Potts.
 She appears in the first two films as a supporting character, portrayed as a love interest to the protagonist, Woody.
-After being given away prior to the events of Toy Story 3, Bo returns in Toy Story 4.
+After being given away prior to the events of Toy Story 3, Bo returns in Toy Story 4 as a major character.

 Bo Peep was created by John Lasseter, Andrew Stanton, Joe Ranft, and Pete Docter for the original 1995 feature film, being based on the nursery rhyme "Little Bo-Peep".
 She was later re-conceived by the development team behind Toy Story 4.

 The character received a generally positive reception in the first two films of the franchise, particularly towards the side plots involving her and Woody.
 Bo's reception in the fourth film received praise regarding her leading role, but criticism drawn towards her new redesign, concept, and feminist personality.
 Her leading role in Toy Story 4 contributed to the character making live meet-and-greet appearances in Disney theme Parks after the film's release.